Sophie Willan: Theatre and stand-up comedy

-Willan began her arts career in theatre, founding feminist theatre/cabaret group Eggs Collective.
+Willan began her arts career in theatre, founding feminist theatre and cabaret group Eggs Collective.

-Willan's stand up takes inspiration from her unusual life experiences.
+Willan's stand-up takes inspiration from her unusual life experiences.
 In 2015 she won the Magners New Comedian of the Year award.

 In 2016 she took her debut stand-up series On Record, based on her experiences of growing up in and out of the care system, to the Edinburgh Fringe Festival.
-A nationwide tour followed in 2017, including 10 dates at London's Soho Theatre and a commission to adapt the show into a BBC Radio 4 series, with a second series being greenlit.
+A nationwide tour followed in 2017, including 10 dates at London's Soho Theatre and a commission to adapt the show into a BBC Radio 4 series, with a second series being approved.

-Her second show Branded was an exploration of the labels applied to Willan by other people.
+Her second show, Branded, was an exploration of the labels applied to Willan by other people.
 In the show she addressed her past as a sex worker.
 The show received a positive review in The Guardian.
 Willan performed the show at the Edinburgh Fringe Festival 2017, receiving a Herald Angel Award and a nomination for Best Show.

 Television

 Willan is the narrator of Channel 4’s The Circle and joined the cast of Still Open All Hours (BBC One) and Click & Collect (BBC One).
-She portrayed Carol in Series 4 of sketch show Class Dismissed (CBBC) and has performed comedy on Live from The Comedy Store (Comedy Central) As Yet Untitled (Dave) and The Last Leg Correspondents (C4).
+She portrayed Carol in Series 4 of sketch show Class Dismissed (CBBC) and has performed comedy on Live from The Comedy Store (Comedy Central), As Yet Untitled (Dave) and The Last Leg Correspondents (C4).

 She has also been nominated as a Chortle Best Newcomer, honoured on the BBC New Talent Hot List and became the first recipient of the BBC’s Caroline Aherne Comedy Bursary.
 She was a South Bank Sky Arts Award Best Breakthrough Nominee in 2018.

-In 2020 Willan's sitcom Alma's Not Normal was commissioned for a full series by BBC Two, to be released in 2021, following the success of the pilot.
-The Mirror called it ‘Phoenix Nights meets Fleabag, guided by the spirit of Victoria Wood’; The Times said, ‘Willan's writing is skilled and clearly very personal...uplifting and strangely enchanting’.
+In 2020, following the success of the pilot episode, Willan's sitcom Alma's Not Normal, which she wrote and stars in as the title character Alma Nuthall, was commissioned for a full series by BBC Two and broadcast in 2021.
+The Times said, ‘Willan's writing is skilled and clearly very personal...uplifting and strangely enchanting’.
+A second series of the show was commissioned in 2022, which premiered on 7 October 2024.

+In 2023, Willan appeared as Maeve in the second series of BBC One prison drama Time.

+Willan appeared as a contestant on the seventeenth series of the Channel 4 show Taskmaster which launched in March 2024.
+Previewing the first episode, The Guardians Phil Harrison commented that "Already, Willan looks like a potential all-timer contestant".
+She also appeared in Ludwig in 2024 as Holly Pinder.
+Since 2024, Willan has been a guest captain on Never Mind the Buzzcocks.
+In September 2025, Willan was announced as a guest judge on the seventh series of RuPaul's Drag Race UK.

+Personal life

+On 18 May 2025, Willan announced via Instagram that she and partner, chef Carniel Francis Levy, are expecting a baby boy in November 2025.